Tamborine Mountain Gallery Walk Precinct

-Council has launched its 'Have Your Say' campaign to support the project and there are several opportunities to share your ideas for improving the Gallery Walk Precinct.
+Council will host several opportunties in early 2022 for you to share your ideas for improving the Gallery Walk Precinct.

-We are currently gathering up-to-date information from community, stakeholders and visitors to influence the design specifically for pedestrian and traffic accessibility, public amenities, and the streetscape.
+We are currently refining two concept plans based on community, stakeholders and visitor feedback including pedestrian and traffic accessibility, public amenities, and the streetscape.

 If you would like to be kept up to date with the project, please email email@example.com quoting 'Tamborine Mountain Gallery Walk Precinct'.

 Before any concepts were designed, Council surveyed the community and asked these key questions of users of the Gallery Walk Precinct.

 - What do you value about the area?